Get support for study success.

 - Managing your time more effectively.

-Once you learn the ‘secrets’ of study success, you will find your studies easier and more enjoyable.
-As well as giving one-to-one support, we also run class workshops and Summer School workshops.
-Please contact your local Student Support Advisor for further assistance.
+As well as giving one-to-one support, we also run class workshops and summer school workshops.
+Please contact your local student support advisor for further assistance.

 Referencing refers to the way in which you acknowledge your sources of information for assignments.
 Even though there are many different referencing styles, here at Te Wānanga o Aotearoa we use APA format.